jumpstarter-dev/jumpstarter/python/docs/source/config.md

 Exporter configurations are by default stored globally in the Jumpstarter config directory `/etc/jumpstarter/exporters`.
-Each exporter config is a YAML file and optionally a Python script to initalize the exporter and its associated drivers.
+Each exporter config is a YAML file and optionally a Python script to initialize the exporter and its associated drivers.

 ### Exporter Config